dslm4515/MLFS-pkgtool/README.md

 Pkgtools is the package management system used by Slackware.
 It is one of the simplest package systems available.
 The tools are actully shell scripts requiring only a Bourne- compatible shell and tar version 1.13.
 This package management system does not provide any dependency tracking, and build scripts are very simple.

-This is heavily based on https://github.com/stefanbidi/lfs-pkgtools
+This is based on https://github.com/stefanbidi/lfs-pkgtools

 Required Pacakges (for pkgtool)